Something went wrong

 Short Term Trends

-Washington’s overall oil use changes annually depending on winter temperatures.
-As the temperature outside drops, homes’ furnaces need to burn more and more heating oil to keep the house warm inside.
+Washington’s overall heating oil consumption fluctuates each year primarily depending on how cold each winter is.
+As the temperature outside gets more chilly, homes’ HVAC systems need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Washington was 32.1°F, which was 3.9°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature